0x00Jeff/0x00Jeff.github.io/_posts/2014-3-3-Hello-World.md

 ### escalating to hatter

-checking out what in rabbit's home directory I found a and elf executable with setuid bit set, this was plesant to see as my reverese engineering skills are slightly better than my web hacking skills
+checking out what in rabbit's home directory I found a 64 bit elf executable with setuid bit set, this was pleasant to see as my reverese engineering skills are slightly better than my web hacking skills

 ```bash
 rabbit@wonderland:~$ cd ../rabbit/